Rokugatsua/stats-social/README.md

 # stats-social
-Statistic for Social, a learn repo
+Statistic for Social, a repository for learn statistic social.